 In October 2010, Russia and Cyprus signed a protocol to their double taxation agreement which allows for extensive exchange of tax information and removes Cyprus from the notorious Russian 'blacklist' of jurisdictions which did not demonstrate a sufficient level of cooperation with the Russian tax authorities.

-The most important change in the treaty relates to source-state taxation of capital gains in companies which predominantly hold real estate as their main activity: where more than half the company’s assets comprise Russian immovable property, Russia will be able to apply its domestic capital gains tax.
-This conforms with articles contained in the standard OECD model tax convention.
+The most important change in the treaty relates to source-state taxation of capital gains in companies which predominantly hold real estate as their main activity.
+Where more than half the company’s assets comprise Russian immovable property, Russia will be able to apply its domestic capital gains tax.
+This conforms to articles contained in the standard OECD model tax convention.
 Prior to this change, capital gains taxing rights were applied in the country of residence of the selling company.
 In addition, real estate investment trusts and funds will have their dividends treated as being income from real estate for the purposes of the treaty.